thaerkh/vim-workspace/README.md

 git clone https://github.com/thaerkh/vim-workspace
 ```
 # Miscellaneous
+### Recommended Plugins
+Influenced by the Unix philosophy, the workspace plugin aims to satisfy the workspace component of an IDE through a simple modular design.
+It was inspired by features in IntelliJ, and Vim plugins such as CtrlSpace.

+Here are a few personal recommendations that I believe are complementary to this plugin for programming in Vim.
+* [fzf.vim](https://github.com/junegunn/fzf.vim): General purpose command-line fuzzy file finder that integrates with Vim.
+* [VimCompletesMe](https://github.com/ajh17/VimCompletesMe): Simple tab autocompletion plugin (using tags).
+* [Gutentags](https://github.com/ludovicchabant/vim-gutentags): Tags file manager for your code references.
+* [UltiSnips](https://github.com/SirVer/ultisnips): Code snippets for boilerplate code.

-### Known Issues
+### Plugin Compatibility
-The Airline plugin doesn't redraw correctly when a Vim session is loaded.
+The Airline plugin doesn't redraw correctly when a session is loaded.
 This autocommand in your vimrc will fix it:
 ```
 au!
 SessionLoadPost * AirlineRefresh
 ```